VM Motori: Products and licensing

-In 1998 a new four-cylinder 2.0-litre turbocharged diesel engine and its three-cylinder derivate a 1.5-litre turbocharged diesel engine was developed by VM Motori.
-Engines featured a single overhead camshaft, four valves per cylinder, and common rail direct fuel injection.
-Both engines were licensed to the South Korean manufacturer Hyundai.
-1.5-litre engine was used in the second generation of the Hyundai Accent, the Hyundai Getz and the Hyundai Matrix.
+In 1998, VM Motori introduced the R 420, a new 2.0-litre four-cylinder turbocharged unit, along with a 1.5-litre three-cylinder derivative, the R 315.
+Both engines featured a single overhead camshaft, four valves per cylinder, and common rail direct fuel injection.
+They were licensed to the South Korean manufacturer Hyundai.
+The 1.5-litre was used in the second generation Hyundai Accent, the Hyundai Getz and the Hyundai Matrix.
 These were produced and marketed between the fall of 2001 and the end of 2005.
-The 2.0-litre engine was used in many Hyundai and Kia models as the only diesel variant.
+The 2.0-litre was used in many Hyundai and Kia models as the only diesel variant.

 In 2004, GM Daewoo licensed the 1.5-litre and 2.0-litre common rail engine designs, and built a dedicated engine plant, which started production 2006.
-The 2.0 L diesel is used in the Daewoo Winstorm (also badged as the Chevrolet Captiva, and in the related Opel Antara), the Daewoo Lacetti (also badged as the Chevrolet Lacetti), the Daewoo Tosca (also badged as the Chevrolet Epica) and the Chevrolet Cruze.
+The 2.0 L diesel was used in the Daewoo Winstorm (also badged as the Chevrolet Captiva, and in the related Opel Antara), the Daewoo Lacetti (also badged as the Chevrolet Lacetti), the Daewoo Tosca (also badged as the Chevrolet Epica) and the Chevrolet Cruze.

-The latest vehicle to benefit from a 2.5 L VM Motori diesel engine is the purpose-built LTI (London Taxis International) London style taxicab.
-The TX4 is the first of the TX range of taxis to include a VM Motori engine.
+In 2001, the 2.5-litre R 425 made its debut in the Chrysler Voyager.
+From 2012 to 2020, this engine, branded under the Duramax series (first as the XLD25 and later the LKH), was used in the Holden Colorado and the Thai-market Chevrolet Colorado.
+The TX4 London style taxicab also uses the R 425.